kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Small cardiac vein
 	D. Anterior cardiac vein
 	E. Oblique cardiac vein

-#### Answer: D. Anterior cardiac vein - ?
+#### Answer: D. Anterior cardiac vein - *FALSE* = C. Small cardiac vein - TRUE
+- The small cardiac vein accompanies the marginal artery along the inferior aspect of the heart and drains into the coronary sinus near its termination
+- The great cardiac vein accompanies the left anterior descending artery and the middle cardiac vein with the posterior interventricular artery

 ### Q25
 A 17-year-old boy presents to the ENT Clinic for follow-up of his nasal fracture treatment.
 Incidentally, he mentions that he has had long-standing nasal stuffiness.
 A nasal speculum examination reveals bilateral polyps.
 Regarding _nasal polyps_, which one of the following statements is TRUE?

 	A. Co-existent asthma is rare - F
-	B. Polyps in childhood can indicate cystic fibrosis - F
+	B. Polyps in childhood can indicate cystic fibrosis - T
-	C. Epistaxis is unlikely to be associated with neoplasia
+	C. Epistaxis is unlikely to be associated with neoplasia - F
 	D. Polyps are commonly treated with long courses of high-dose steroids - F
 	E. Surgery is not indicated - F

-#### Answer: C. Epistaxis is unlikely to be associated with neoplasia - ?
+#### Answer: C. Epistaxis is unlikely to be associated with neoplasia - *FALSE* = B. Polyps in childhood can indicate cystic fibrosis - TRUE
+- Inflammatory nasal conditions can lead to swelling of the nasal mucosa and formation of nasal polyps
+- Co-existent asthma is common
+- Epistaxis and contact bleeding suggest the possibility of neoplasia
+- Polyps are initially treated medically with intranasal steroids, antihistamines or even short courses of high-dose steroids
+- Surgery can provide symptomatic improvement in cases of stubborn disease

+**NOTE** Childhood nasal polyps are rare and are associated with cystic fibrosis

 ### Q26
 A 5-year-old boy presents with a 2-hour history of _sudden-onset distress_ while playing with Lego at nursery.
 He has very _noisy inspiratory breathing_ from the neck, with raised respiratory and heart rates.
 The most likely site of obstruction would be at the level of the: